 I know this is exactly what you were all thinking when you saw the title of this article.
 I can practically feel the eye roll from here.
 But since you’ve gotten this far, hear me out.

 According to a super official survey of uni students that was completed at the start of semester, the average age for students commencing at UON is 26.
 See numbers (just like hips) don’t lie, which means the majority of students who started their degree this year were, you guessed it, mature age.
 Not that numbers have anything to do with maturity, I mean just this morning I put sprinkles on my porridge and I’m nearly 30.
-But what does it really mean to be a mature age student in 2017? #letstalk.
+But what does it really mean to be a mature age student in the 21st century? #letstalk.

 Although you might be quick to judge the person who sits up the back of the lecture, engages in every single discussion and may or may not choose to throw in whatever life experience they may or may not have, there is actually more to being a mature age student then these (sometimes delightfully annoying) quirks.
 The mature age student is usually coming at their degree with an entirely different attitude than their younger counterparts.
 Instead of having say, the time and space to ‘find themselves’ they may have a family, or a mortgage, or a lot more to gamble than the average punter.
 Me personally?
 It’s really just about proving my parents wrong that I actually can finish something I started.
 This is yet to be decided.
 Anyway, mature age students are usually all in or all out with their studies.
 They approach their degree with an unbridled tenacity that can come across as though they are the most annoying people on the planet super focused and not really willing to waver on that fact.